mschmidtkorth/logseq-msk-docs/pages/Zotero.md

 		  #+BEGIN_WARNING
 		  Do not share this API key with anyone.
 		  #+END_WARNING
-		  1. Make sure to grant at least "Allow library access".
+		  5. Make sure to grant at least "Allow library access".
 If you want to include notes, make sure to grant "Allow notes access".
 You can keep any of the other default settings.
-		  Optional:
-		  If you've got [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/installation) installed, Logseq will use citation key as your page name, otherwise, it'll just use default item title as your page name.
+		  (optional) If you've got [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/installation) installed, Logseq will use citation key as your page name, otherwise, it'll just use default item title as your page name.
 		  Make sure to check [here](https://alix-lahuec.gitbook.io/zotero-roam/getting-started/prereqs) and follow the setup checklist to enable autoPinDelay and pin your existing citekeys.
-		  1. In Logseq, go to _[[Settings]] > Zotero settings_ and add your API credentials.
+		  6. In Logseq, go to _[[Settings]] > Zotero settings_ and add your API credentials.
+		  #+BEGIN_TIP
+		  You can add multiple Zotero profiles in logseq, for example to separate between work and personal use or to use different devices or users (with different settings paths).
+		  #+END_TIP
 	- Using Zotero integration with Logseq
 		-
 		  1. Use the `/Zotero` [[command]] to search Zotero library items (by title, author, text, anything) and then add one as a Logseq page, or
-		  1. Import _all_ of your Zotero library items at _[[Settings] > Add all Zotero items: Add all_ -
+		  1. (optional) Import _all_ of your Zotero library items at _[[Settings] > Add all Zotero items: Add all_ -
 		  #+BEGIN_NOTE
 		  If you add/reference the same item twice/again, Logseq will append the data to the same page instead of overwriting your existing metadata.
 To replace it, you first have to delete the corresponding Markdown page.